 happen after treatment with FOLOTYN, especially if you have lymphoma in or

-or death.
-Tell your doctor right away if you have of any of the following skin
+illness or death.
+Tell your doctor right away if you have any of the following

 - peeling and loss of skin